 Mary alleges that Santiago never shows her the status of their finances and he always tells her that there is no more money left.
 Santiago controls what spends and what does not spend at home.
-He gives Mary a monthly amount of money for her personal expenses, but, except for that, Mary does not have access to more money, and she feels that her husband is hiding the family’s financial status from her.
+He gives Mary a monthly amount of money for her personal expenses, but, other than that, Mary does not have access to more money and she feels that her husband is hiding the family’s financial status from her.

 This is a typical problem in many marriages today, financial infidelity.
-This consists of spending money, owning credit cards or loans, having secret accounts or money deposits, borrowing money, or incurring debt, without the spouse or partner knowing it.
+This consists of spending money, owning credit cards or loans, having secret accounts or money deposits, borrowing money, or incurring debt without the spouse or partner knowing it.
 Financial infidelity in a relationship can include any financial decision made by one of the spouses that may affect, overload, strain, or delay the financial planning in the relationship, as we see in Mary and Santiago’s case.

 The most serious problem with this situation is that it results in a loss of intimacy and trust in the relationship.
 The rate of financial infidelity has been increasing over the years, as a study in 2005 showed that 30 percent of respondents had lied about financial information and 25 percent had withheld information, while a 2008 study showed that half of the people who completed the survey had committed some kind of financial infidelity.

 Why does financial infidelity happen?

 Many people blame this growing crisis of financial infidelity on the rise of social media for setting unrealistic lifestyle expectations.
-According to a recent study developed by the Nonfiction Research Company, 28% of 18-24 year old people admit to be posting photos on Instagram that make them look like they have more money than they actually have.
+According to a recent study by the Nonfiction Research Company, 28 percent of 18-24-year-olds admit to posting photos on Instagram that make them look like they have more money than they actually have.

 How harmful is financial infidelity?